South Korea robot: Designer insists massive Method-2 is real

 Story highlights

-- Method-2's designer refutes claims South Korean robot is a hoax
+- Method-2's designer denies claims South Korean robot is a hoax

 - Bulgarov says the robot-suit will be finished later in 2017

-(CNN)It looks like a Transformer, moves like a Transformer and with a name like Method-2, it even sounds like a character from a blockbuster franchise.
+(CNN)It looks like a Transformer, moves like a Transformer and with a name like Method-2, it even sounds like a character from the blockbuster franchise.

 But while this 13ft "robot-powered suit" is the work of Hollywood designer Vitaly Bulgarov, he says Method-2 is very real and being developed in a giant lab in Gunpo, South Korea.